mjbellantoni/greysky/README.md

 seven-day forecast for a give ZIP code or City, State.
 It caches the results for a particular ZIP code for 30 minutes.

 You can try it [here on Heroku](https://greysky-21447b0393eb.herokuapp.com).
+You can either use the search box or type in a URL like [`/forecasts/90210`](https://greysky-21447b0393eb.herokuapp.com/forecasts/90210).

 ## Technical details